UniversalAptronym/Hearth-Box/Instructions/Raspberry_Pi_Assembly.md

 <img src="/Media_Repository/RPi5_HardwareSetup/Pi_In_Case_With_Heatsinks.jpg" alt="Raspberry Pi in case with heatsinks" title="Raspberry Pi in case with heatsinks" width="60%"/>

-5. Gently remove the cover on the case fan connector (see Figure 0) if one is present, then plug the case fan into the motherboard.
+5. Gently remove the cover on the case fan connector (see Figure 0) if one is present, then plug the case fan into the Pi.

 <img src="/Media_Repository/RPi5_HardwareSetup/Pi_Fan_Plug.jpg" alt="Raspberry Pi fan plug" title="Raspberry Pi fan plug" width="60%"/>